jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/dupe_cleanup_options.md

 |----------------|----------|
 | `bool` | `false` |

-allows files to be hashed with the `sha256` algorithm, this enables matching with sites that provide this information
+If enabled, calculates the `sha256` hash for every downloaded file and store it in the internal database.
+This allows the program to match files with sites that provide hash information before downloading them, skipping the download altogether if a match is found

 ## `add_md5_hash`